krober10nd/SeismicMesh/paper/paper.md

 # Summary

-`SeismicMesh` is a Python package for generating quality two and three dimensional triangular and tetrahedral meshes directly from seismic velocity models using signed distance functions define geometry.
+`SeismicMesh` is a Python package for generating quality two and three dimensional triangular and tetrahedral meshes directly from seismic velocity models using signed distance functions to define geometry.
 Low-level C++ code is wrapped with Python for high performance at scale without losing flexibility or ease-of-use.
 At a low level, the program makes direct calls to the Computational Geometry Algorithms Library [@cgal:hs-chdt3-20a] to robustly and efficiently produce triangulations.
 Mesh generation is accomplished through modifications to a smoothing-based mesh generation algorithm known as `DistMesh` [@doi:10.1137/S0036144503429121].
 Computationally expensive operations are parallelized through an implementation of a parallel Delaunay triangulation algorithm [@peterka2014high].

 # Background